What is Atenolol?

 Atenolol Uses

-• Atenolol tablets can be used alone or with other medications for treating high blood pressure.
+• Atenolol tablets can be used alone or with other medications to treat high blood pressure.

-• This is also used to treat and improve survival after a heart attack.
-Atenolol belongs to the class of medication called beta-blockers.
+• Atenolol is also used to treat and improve survival after a heart attack.
+It belongs to the class of drugs called beta-blockers.

-• This works by relaxing blood vessels and slowing the heart rate for improving the blood flow and decreasing the blood pressure.
+• This works by relaxing blood vessels and slowing the heart rate, improving blood flow and decreasing blood pressure.

 Atenolol medications are used for: